rxantos/tubras/tools/irrb/doc/export_panel.rst

 **Animations** - not implemented.

-**Physics** - Check box used to indicate whether or not to write collision/physics to the Irrlicht scene file.
+**Physics** - Check box used to indicate whether or not to write collision/physics data to the Irrlicht scene file.
 When selected, additional physics related options will appear.

 **Pack Files** - Check box used to indicate whether or not **all** generated output will packed into a single "{scene name}.zip" file.